It is normal to gain weight during your pregnancy. This is due to the growth of the baby and placenta (afterbirth).

 Extra food servings

-You can include an extra 2 to 3 servings a day from the food pyramid in the second and third trimester.
-This is to allow for the slight increase in energy needed.
+In the second and third trimester you can include an extra 2 to 3 servings a day of nourishing foods from the food pyramid.
+This is to allow for the slight increase in energy and nutrients you need.

 If you are underweight